RikJansenTU/FontysInternship/Research_Report.md

 Exploring the types of AI available, as well as their uses, will play an important part in achieving the internship's goals.
 1, 2, 3
 ### Methods
-_Available product analysis / community research:_ Over the last years the number of freely available AI tools has exploded, so I'll have many I can use and build upon.
+**Available product analysis / community research:** Over the last years the number of freely available AI tools has exploded, so I'll have many I can use and build upon.
 I had to determine if there were existing tools that suited my needs and how they could be implemented.
-Also, being aware of the available tools ensured I wasn't creating that already existed, and allowed me to identify areas where innovation was still possible.
+Also, being aware of the available tools ensured I wasn't creating anything that already existed, and allowed me to identify areas where innovation was still possible.
-_Literature study:_ If no ready-to-use tools were available, I had to figure out how to implement and apply generative AI models myself, which required research into how these models work.
+**Literature study:** If no ready-to-use tools were available, I had to figure out how to implement and apply generative AI models myself, which required research into how these models work.
-_Prototyping:_ I set up a series of simple prototypes that I could use to test different models and compare them, as well as getting to grips with the technology involved.
+**Prototyping:** I set up a series of simple prototypes that I could use to test different models and compare them, as well as getting to grips with the technology involved.

 ### Conclusions
 AI tools are quickly becoming easier to use and implement for your own goals - for example, OpenAI released a Whisper API several weeks after I had finished project 1, making transcription significantly easier.
 For many areas, however, easy-to-use tools and well-implemented and documented APIs are still difficult to find, which can be both an advantage and a disadvantage.